Azhovan/SMS1000/Readme.md

 SMS1000_FROM=
 ```

-4. configure the Notifiable. you need to specify `routeNotificationForSms` function at your Notifiable method
+4. finally, configure the Notifiable. you need to specify `routeNotificationForSms` function at your Notifiable model
 ```php
  /**
      * Route notification for sms